The Mouse and the Christmas Cake is a poem about a mouse setting up house in a Christmas cake that looks like a castle. Sweet!

 And very best home-brewed.

 This article was posted on Sunday, December 12th, 2010 at 3:41 pm and is filed under Christmas, Christmas Poems, English, Holidays Around the World, Languages, Poetry, Recordings, Recordings of Poems, The Mouse and the Christmas Cake.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply